chase-scott/Elevator-Simulator/README.txt

 This class is to check if scheduler has job for elevator.
 - Class FloorSystem
 This class is to monitors event file for new floor events.
-- Class Pipe
-This class has for role to queue the different events happenning in the right order for the scheduler to implement them.
 - Class Scheduler
 This class schedule the event and notify the system via pipe if the evnt is ready or the scheduling done.